Skip to content

 He has since also painted Deadpool, Old Man Logan, Secret Wars, Guardians of the Galaxy, and Captain America comic covers for them, and cannot wait to do more!

-Greg Hildebrandt’s artwork (this one for Deadpool) is found all over the internet and can be purchased not only on his website, but on eBay as well.
-He’s also done The Punisher and a number of Deadpool vs. The Punisher (would love to see that in a Marvel movie.)
+Greg Hildebrandt’s artwork (this one for Deadpool) is found all over the internet and can be purchased on his website and eBay.
+He’s also done The Punisher and several Deadpool vs. The Punisher (I would love to see that in a Marvel movie).

 The American Beauties

-Greg also has produced a number of “Hot Rod Pin Up Girls” that have been enjoyed by car enthusiasts for decades.
-‘Emerald Evening’ was the launchpad , and American Beauties was born.
+Greg also has produced several “Hot Rod Pin Up Girls” that have been enjoyed by car enthusiasts for decades.
+‘Emerald Evening’ was the launchpad, and American Beauties was born.

 The American Beauties collection has unique subsets.
 There are good girls, bad girls, show-girls, girls with boats and planes, girls with guns and cars.
 Each of these paintings has a story to tell.